alexsalisbury/todoist-api/source/includes/sync/v7/_tutorial.md

 and so both item objects are populated with the properties these new tasks have.

 Finally we print the new `task1` and `task2` objects.
 ## Update the content and due date of a task

+Let's update the content and due date of the first task we created in the previous step.

 > The example of how we update the content and due date of a task: